Summary

 Research Rationale

-A major component of authenticity in education is a basis in the real world.
+A major component of authenticity in education has a basis in the real world.
 While the direct observation of phenomena is not always readily accessible, virtual simulations and models allow educators a wealth of options.
 Games, simulations, and virtual worlds are shown to be effective in improving learning outcome gains (Merchant, Goetz, Cifuentes, Keeney-Kennicutt, & Davis, 2013).
 Findings have also indicated a significant difference in the performance achievement between students using desktop virtual reality and control groups (Lee & Wong, 2014).

 Resources